Oviraptorosauria: Classification

 The internal classification of the oviraptorosaurs has also been controversial.
 Most studies divide them into two primary sub-groups, the Caenagnathidae and the Oviraptoridae.
 The Oviraptoridae is further divided into the small, short-armed, and crestless subfamily Ingeniinae, and the larger, crested, long-armed Oviraptorinae.
 However, some phylogenetic studies have suggested that many traditional members of the Caenagnathidae were more closely related to the crested oviraptorids.
 Studies today accept two major subclades outside of the Caenagnathidae and Oviraptoridae: Caenagnathoidea, which strictly includes the two major families, and Edentoraptora, which also incorporates Avimimus, so called because of the edentulous dentition of Avimimus and the caenagnathoids.

 Phylogeny

 The 2007 cladistic analysis of Turner and colleagues recovered the Oviraptorosauria as a clade (natural grouping) of maniraptorans more primitive than true birds.
 They found that the oviraptorosaurs are the sister group to the Therizinosauria and that the two, together, are more basal than any member of Paraves.
-However, a more recent study by Zanno and colleagues challenged that finding, showing therizinosaurs to be more primitive and not closely related to oviraptorosaurs.
+A 2009 study by Zanno and colleagues challenged that finding, showing therizinosaurs to be more primitive and not closely related to oviraptorosaurs.

-The following cladogram was found by an analysis published with the description of the caenagnathid Anzu.
+In 2026, Hao & Xu described a partial oviraptorid skeleton preserved on a nest, sharing anatomical features with the holotypes of both Huanansaurus ganzhouensis and Corythoraptor jacobsi.
+They concluded that these represent a single species, for which the name H. ganzhouensis has priority.
+Their analyses were accompanied by the construction of a novel phylogenetic dataset designed to test the relationships of oviraptorosaurians.
+The best resolution of the tree was recovered when the early-diverging genera Incisivosaurus and Yuanyanglong, as well as the more derived oviraptorid Shixinggia, were excluded from the analysis, as their presence collapsed all taxa more basal than Avimimus and all heyuannines into unresolved polytomies.
+These results are displayed in the cladogram below: